Bitcoin & Blockchain Technology

 A blockchain is a database used to store information in batches, called blocks.
 Bitcoin, a monetary network, uses a blockchain as a ledger to organize its data, including a full history of transactions.
 Blockchains are only useful for supporting decentralized, trustless systems.

 Taproot is a proposed upgrade to Bitcoin which will introduce Schnorr signatures, Pay-to-Taproot (P2TR) outputs, and new scripting capabilities.
 P2TR outputs offer great privacy improvements and enable Merkelized Alternative Script Types, a way for bitcoin to be locked to multiple scripts at once.

 Schnorr signatures offer advantages over ECDSA in several areas.
 The introduction of Schnorr signatures to Bitcoin will improve privacy, scalability, and flexibility.
 Schnorr signatures are expected to be added to Bitcoin via the Taproot upgrade, which will be activated in the near future.

 Bitcoin does not use accounts and user balances like most traditional financial systems.
 Instead, individual coins, called UTXOs, are controlled by specific parties.
-These coins can be transferred from one party to another in a Bitcoin transaction.
 The UTXO model allows Bitcoin users to audit Bitcoin’s total supply and solve the Double Spend Problem.